Find a Document

 Every Day is a Chance to Save

 Responding to the hard-earned lessons learned from enduring several droughts over the past 30 years, Southern Californians have changed how they view and use water.
 The result is impressive: Southland residents use less water today than they did in 1990, even though our population has increased by more than 4 million people.
 We’ve achieved this together as a region by supporting smarter plumbing and building codes, increasing awareness of the importance of our natural resources, funding water efficiency rebate programs, and enlisting students to bring conservation home through Metropolitan’s education programs.
-As we confront the three driest years in California history and the prospect of a fourth, the public is being asked to conserve more now then ever before to stretch our limited supplies and ensure we are continuing to deliver safe and reliable water to Southern Californians.
+With years of record drought followed by intense rainfall, we recognize that climate change is making California’s swings from wet to dry even more extreme, and we must be ready.
+That’s why it’s important to be prepared by saving water today to store for the dry years ahead.

 Conservation is not only a way of life here, it’s a vital water supply source.
 Without conservation, the effects of drought would be more swift and more severe.
 When we use less water in our daily lives, we reduce water demands across the region and achieve greater supply reliability for us all.

 Rebates to Help

 Achievements in Conservation, Recycling and Groundwater Recharge

 An increasing percentage of Southern California’s water supply comes from conservation, water recycling, and recovered groundwater.
 Metropolitan’s annual achievement report describes its successes in the areas of local resource development, local storage efforts, and improvement of the watersheds that provide imported and local supplies to the region.

 Innovative Conservation Program

 Metropolitan is always looking for great ideas and ways to be even more efficient.
 This research-focused grant program, in collaboration with the Southern California Gas Company, allows Metropolitan to form partnerships with public and private entities to evaluate the potential and reliability of innovative water-saving devices, technologies and strategies.

 Community Partnering Program

 This program provides sponsorships for community-based organizations to organize water conservation and water-use efficiency programs and activities throughout the Metropolitan Water District service area.
 Funding supports community forums, workshops, water festivals, after-school programs, and demonstration gardens.

 Advertising & Outreach